PaulFrankling/PaulFrankling-online-cv/README.md

 ### Acknowledgements
    * My Mentor for his highly constructive help and support.
    * The Code Institute's tutor support for quickly assisting with any problems or queries.
-   * The slack community for being very helpful in response to any issue.
+   * The Slack community for being very supportive.